dhis2-metadata/TB_CS/docs/tb_cs-design.md

 - TB Admin: can edit/view metadata; no access to data [all program stages]
 - TB Data capture: can view metadata, can capture data [all program stages], no access to dashboards
-- TB Access: cam view metadata, can view data [all program stages]
+- TB Access: cam view metadata, can view data [all program stages], access to dashboards
-- TB lab access: cam view metadata, can view data [? program stages], access to laboratory dashboards
+- TB lab access: cam view metadata, can view data [TB registration and Laboratory stages], access to laboratory dashboards
-- TB lab data capture: can view metadata, can capture data [TB registration and Laboratory stages]
+- TB lab data capture: can view metadata, can capture data [TB registration and Laboratory stages], no access to dashboards